wizetek/qvm/README.md

 #TELNET="2302"
 #OPT="-display gtk"

-Saved in: /home/you/foo
+Saved in: /home/you/.config/qvm/foo
 Edit this file and set IMG= and/or ISO=
 ```

-Launches the virtual machine using the configuration file `foo` if available, otherwise creates it.
+Attempts to launch the virtual machine using the configuration file `foo` if available, otherwise creates it.

 <br>

 #### 2.
 ```
-$ vim foo
+$ vim ~/.config/qvm/foo
 ...
 ...
 ISO="PeppermintOS-amd64.iso"
 ...
 ...
 ```

 ```
 $ qvm foo
-Configuration file: /home/you/foo
+Configuration file: /home/you/.config/qvm/foo
 IMG= disk image file not set.

 VM name     [foo]